 In addition to eradicating diabetes, Mr. Hamm is dedicated to preparing the next generation of energy industry leaders.
 In 2012, he helped establish the Harold Hamm School of Geology and Geological Engineering at the University of North Dakota.
 He has also funded numerous education initiatives across the nation, including college scholarships, classroom technology, and school capital campaigns.

 In 2011, Mr. Hamm joined Bill and Melinda Gates and Warren Buffet in signing The Giving Pledge, committing to give away the majority of his wealth during his lifetime.
-Forbes Magazine has ranked Mr. Hamm No. 24 on “The Forbes 400” list of the richest people in America and No. 96 out of 1,826 on its list of “The World’s Billionaires.”
+Forbes Magazine has consistently ranked Mr. Hamm on “The Forbes 400” list of the richest people in America and its list of “The World’s Billionaires.”

 Mr. Hamm has received numerous awards and recognition for his contributions.
+In 2016, he was one of 13 corporate and civic leaders across the U.S. to receive the “Horatio Alger Award” for his outstanding leadership and triumph over adversity to achieve success.
+This year, he was also honored by Oil and Gas Investor magazine as “Executive of the Year” for Continental’s leadership in the Bakken, SCOOP and STACK plays and his tireless efforts to lift the ban on U.S. crude oil exports.
+In 2015, the Western Energy Alliance named him “Wildcatter of the Year” for his contributions to America’s energy security and the betterment of society.
 In 2013, Platts Global Energy Awards named him “CEO of the Year” and at the same time named Continental Resources “Energy Company of the Year.”
 In 2012, he was named one of TIME Magazine’s “100 Most Influential People in the World” for his creation of thousands of jobs in the oil industry and continuous support of education and diabetes research.
 He was inducted into the Oklahoma Hall of Fame in 2011, named the International Energy Policy Conference “Energy Advocate of the Year” in 2009, and named the Ernst & Young “Entrepreneur of the Year” in 2007.